AnswerDotAI/fastmigrate/adding_migrations.md

-# Safely adding a new migrations
+# Safely adding a new migration

 So you need to modify your db schema?
 And you want to be very sure you are doing it correctly?